Chmm3/genetic-algorithms-E449/README.md

  $$ C_2 = 0.5(P_1 + P_2) + \alpha' * |P_2 - P_1|$$

  3. "alpha prime" is a value that we compute through one of three methods depending on what type of "crossover event" we choose.
-To choose it, we pick a random number `r` between 0 and 1.
-Then if `r > 0.5` we consider an expanding crossover event, if `r = 0.5` then we consider a stationary crossover event, if `r < 0.5` we consider a contracting crossover event.
+To choose it, we pick a random number $r$ between 0 and 1.
+Then if $r > 0.5$ we consider an expanding crossover event, if $r = 0.5$ then we consider a stationary crossover event, if $r < 0.5$ we consider a contracting crossover event.

-Each crossover event is based on the following polynomial probability distribution (`q` is what changes the graph in the below gif):
+Each crossover event is based on the following polynomial probability distribution ($q$ is what changes the graph in the below gif):

 ![sbxgif](https://i.ibb.co/0FkGMV2/sbxgif.gif)